acquia/lightning/UPDATE.md

 follow the instructions for updating from 2.2.0 to 2.2.1, then from 2.2.1 to 2.2.2, in that order.

+## 4.0.4 to 4.0.5
+* If you would like to enable support for autosave on your site, install the Autosave Form and Conflict modules.

+## 4.0.3 to 4.0.4
+There are no manual update steps for this version.

 ## 4.0.2 to 4.0.3
 There are no manual update steps for this version.